raspberrypilearning/ML-image-detection-starter/en/step_2.md

 To export your model, click the **Export Model** button on the top right-hand side of your screen:
 ![Image of the 'Export Model' button.](images/exportbutton.png)

-This will show you a pop-up asking you to choose a few options, but we really just want to use the default settings provided.
+This will show you a pop-up asking you to choose a few options, but you can just use the default settings provided.

 Make sure that **Upload (shareable link)** is selected, and click the button that says **Upload my model**.
 This will save your image recognition model to the cloud and return a URL that you can use in Scratch.